(513) 422-5499

 Eligibility

-To be eligible, the veteran must have served at least 90 days of active-duty military service, at least one day of which was served during a period of war.
-A longer time in service requirement may be required if discharged after September, 1980.
+To be eligible, the veteran must have served at least 90 days of active-duty military service, at least one day of which was served during a war period.
+A longer time in service requirement may be required if discharged after September 1980.
 The veteran need not have served in a combat area.
 The veteran’s military discharge must be other than dishonorable.
-Since pension benefits are based on need, the VA determines if net-worth is sufficient to meet the claimant’s basic needs without assistance from the VA.
+Since pension benefits are based on need, the VA determines if net worth is sufficient to meet the claimant’s basic needs without assistance from the VA.

 Housebound